-(11) He who has an ear, let him hear what the Spirit says to the churches.
-He who overcomes will not be hurt at all by the second death.
-New International Version
+(11) He that hath an ear, let him hear what the Spirit saith unto the churches; He that overcometh shall not be hurt of the second death.
+King James Version

 Jesus Christ encourages each of the churches to overcome, clearly implying that success within God's purpose is tied to it.
 God did not create us and call us into His purpose for failure.
 The Greek term for "overcome" here is nikáo (Strong's #3528), which means "to subdue, to conquer, to prevail, to get the victory."